Real $K$-Theory for $C^*$-Algebras: Just the Facts: The Basics: -theory for Spaces, Fredholm Operators, and Characteristic Classes

 Moving on, we come to the case of $KO^*(X)$, and for this we refer to Milnor-Stasheff \cite{MS} Chapter 15 and to Hatcher \cite{Hatcher}.
-If $E \to X$ is a real vector bundle then we may complexify it, written $E\otimes \CC$.
+Suppose that $E \to X$ is a real vector bundle with complexification $E\otimes \CC$.
 It turns out that

-so the only Chern classes that may be nonzero after tensoring with $\QQ$ are of the form $c_{2j}$ of dimension some multiple of $4$.
+so the only elements of the form $c_{k}(E \otimes \CC)$ that may be nonzero after tensoring with $\QQ$ have $k$ even, so that the dimension of the element is some multiple of $4$.

 Define the $i$'th {\emph{Pontrjagin}} class $p_i(E)$ of the real bundle $E \to X$ by

 Define the {\emph{Pontrjagin character}} $Ph$ to be the composite

 Here are its principal properties on the category of compact spaces.
 For much more, see Grady and Sati \cite{GS} Section 2.1.